Informational Interviewing 101

 Seems easy right?
 Well not if you make the conversation all about you.
 Rather than focusing on why YOU need to talk to this person and why YOU need a new career and why YOU really want information; Instead, focus on why your interviewee is the perfect person for you to speak with because he or she is accomplished in this field and came highly recommended.
 Be genuinely interested in the career path of the person you are interviewing and you will not only get information but build rapport.

-If you’re still not sure how to informational interview for your own situation, email me at firstname.lastname@example.org or call in to my segment on Martha Stewart Living Radio Thursdays at 9:30am and 3pm eastern.
+If you’re still not sure how to informational interview for your own situation, email me at firstname.lastname@example.org or check out my segments on Martha Stewart Living Radio (now my podcast).

 And let me know your experience with informational interviews.
 Have they worked for you?
 Who have you informational interviewed?…